telerik/blazor-docs/components/breadcrumb/collapse-modes.md

 You can specify how the Breadcrumb items are visualized when their total width exceeds the width of the component through the `CollapseMode` attribute of the Breadcrumb.
 It takes a member of the `BreadcrumbCollapseMode` enum and provides the following options:

-* `Auto` (the default) - Items are automatically collapsed based on the width of the Breadcrumb.
-First and last item always remain visible.
+* `Auto` (default) - Items are automatically collapsed based on the width of the Breadcrumb.
+The first and last item always remain visible.

 * `Wrap` — Items are wrapped on multiple rows when their total width is bigger than the width of the BreadCrumb.